common-voice/community-playbook/sub_pages/text.md

 If the sentence is from a different source, you can file a pull request that modifies the text file directly.
 If possible, also attach a separate plaintext file that has all of the problem sentences, with one sentence per line.

+### Automatic Translation

+Some language communities have used automatic translation of high-resource languages corpus' licensed under cc0 and adapted materials for cultural context in the language.
+After translating the texts, they have reviewed the sentences through the sentence collector.
+The Common Voice Team doesn't have a formal position on automatic translation for sentence collection.

 #### **Tooling development**

 Contributors also develop, maintain and update the sentence extractor and collector code.